fastenhealth/fasten-onprem/memory-bank/systemPatterns.md

 *   **Directives (Angular):** Custom DOM manipulation and behavior are added via directives (`frontend/src/app/directives/`) like `ExternalLinkDirective`.
 *   **Reactive Programming (RxJS):** Angular's deep integration with RxJS implies its use for handling asynchronous operations, event streams, and state management within services.
 *   **Lazy Loading (Potential):** While not explicitly confirmed, Angular's routing capabilities allow for lazy loading of feature modules, which is a common optimization pattern.
+*   **Real-time Data Streaming (Chat):** The LLM-powered chat feature implements a real-time data streaming pattern.
+Instead of waiting for a full response, the frontend initiates a streaming connection.
+The `TypesenseService` uses a callback-based approach (`onChunk`, `onComplete`, `onError`) to process data as it arrives from the server.
+This pattern provides a responsive user experience by displaying the response incrementally as it is being generated.

 ## Data Handling Patterns